-§485.623(c)(3) Providing for an emergency fuel and water supply; and includes making arrangements with local utility companies and others for the provision of emergency sources of water and gas.
+§485.623(c)(3) Providing for an emergency fuel and water supply; and

+The CAH must have a system to provide emergency gas and water as needed to provide care to inpatients and other persons who may come to the CAH in need of care.
+This includes making arrangements with local utility companies and others for the provision of emergency sources of water and gas.
 The CAH should consider nationally accepted references or calculations made by qualified staff when determining the need for at least water and gas.
 For example, one source for information on water is the Federal Emergency Management Agency (FEMA).